callysto/training-manual/markdown/quickstart.md

 * More [in-depth guide](https://www.atlassian.com/git/tutorials/what-is-version-control) with good explanations

 ## Slack team messaging
 Slack is the messaging system used to communicate with the entire Callysto team.
-If you have not joined the Callysto Slack environment yet, contact your PIMS leader in order to get added.
+If you have not joined the [Callysto Slack workspace](https://cancode-collaboration.slack.com) yet, contact your PIMS leader in order to get added.